 - Mt.
 Scopus, Jerusalem 9124001

-- After the form is received, an additional eye examination will be performed by an eye doctor on behalf of the Blind Services Department.
+- After the form is received, an additional eye examination will be performed by an eye doctor on behalf of the RASHAT (vision, hearing and technology) services in the disabilities division.

 - In rare circumstances, if the applicant is immobile and has been checked by a local eye doctor, a detailed request from the treating social worker can be attached to the form, requesting that the Blind Services Department eye doctor may make a decision based on the information from the examination performed by the local doctor and not require the applicant to come for another test.

-- The eye doctor will notify the Blind Services Department of what he established and the Blind Services Department will decide whether the applicant is eligible for a certificate.
+- The eye doctor will send the results of his exam to the RASHAT services which will decide whether the applicant is eligible for a certificate.

-- The answer from the Blind Services Department as to whether the request for a certificate was granted, and the provision of the certificate itself will be sent directly to the applicant by mail.
+- The answer as to whether the request for a certificate was granted, and the certificate itself will be sent directly to the applicant by mail.

 - An appeal fee must be paid at the post office.

-- A letter detailing the reasons for the appeal.
+- A letter detailing the reasons for the appeal and relevant medical information to support the appeal should be included.

-- The decision of the higher medical committee will be sent directly to the applicant.
+- The decision of the medical committee will be sent directly to the applicant.

 Submitting a Renewed Request

-- A renewed request to test for certificate eligibility can be made after a year since the last test has passed.
+- A request to be re-examined for a certificate can be made a year after the last exam was performed.

-- In the event that there is documentation of a deterioration of the applicant's visual condition, a renewed request may be submitted before a year passes.
+- In the event that there is documentation that the applicant's visual condition has deteriorated, a request to be re-examined may be submitted before a year passes.

 Lost / Stolen / Destroyed Certificates

-- In even of a lost/stolen/destroyed certificate, a new certificate can be obtained.
+- In event of a lost/stolen/destroyed certificate, a new certificate can be obtained.

-- A certificate renewal fee must be paid to the post office bank and the local Blind Services Department coordinator should be contacted:
+- A certificate renewal fee must be paid to the post office bank and the local RASHAT services coordinator should be contacted.

 - Jerusalem district: 02-5085391